-Over the course of the coming year, historian Nicholas Olsberg and critic Niall Hobhouse will will bring together drawings that have been created centuries apart, in many different parts of the world and for very different purposes, but which are united by a particular theme.
+Over the course of the coming year, historian Nicholas Olsberg and critic Niall Hobhouse will bring together drawings that have been created centuries apart, in many different parts of the world and for very different purposes, but which are united by a particular theme.
 In this first instalment, their selection focuses on drawings created as a means of exploring the relationship of a structure to the natural landscape in which it will sit.

 Setting it out: making the landscape